dustbringer/dustbringer.github.io/src/md/test.md

 -   List element 1
 -   List element 2
     -   List element 3
     -   List element 4
 -   List element 5
+    -   List element 3
+        -   List element 4
+        -   List element 5
 -   List element 6

+1. appples
+2. oranges
+3. bananas
+4. grapefruits
+    1. babab
+    2. babah
+5. bebe

 Some text not space before the list
 -   That
 -   This
 -   More of that

 ## Section 3, Math